dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 respectively
 <code>W&lt;S<sub>1</sub>, ..
 S<sub>k</sub>&gt;</code>.
 A compile-time error
-occurs unless
+occurs if
 <code>T<sub>j</sub></code>
-is equal to
+is not equal to
 <code>S<sub>j</sub></code>
-for each _j_ in _1 .. k_.
+for any _j_ in _1 .. k_.
 The notion of equality used here is the same as with the corresponding rule about superinterfaces of classes.

 Assume that an inline class declaration _DV_ named `Inline` has